KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 * World population: ~7 billion
 * Number of Christians:
+* Number of non-United Methodist Christians:
+* Number of non-Christians
+* Number of people with no religions affiliation:
 * Number of people with internet:
 * Number of people with desktop computers:
 * Number of people with mobile phones:

+## Talent
+The app would need to be built by people of the right skill level.
+They could be recruited from:

+* Staff
+* Third party business
+* Volunteers
+* Contest entries

 ### OKRs